Treasury names 650K small businesses receiving govt loans

-WASHINGTON - The Treasury Department on Monday released the names of more than 650,000 companies that received funds from the government's small business lending program, a massive effort intended to support the economy as states shut down in April to contain the viral outbreak.
+WASHINGTON - The Treasury Department on Monday released the names of more than 650,000 small businesses that received funds from a government program intended to support the economy as states shut down in April to contain the viral outbreak.

 Treasury identified just a fraction of the total borrowers, naming only those companies that got more than $150,000.
 Those firms made up less than 15% of the nearly 5 million small companies that received loans.

 The average loan amount for the entire program was $107,000, the Treasury Department said in a broad summary of the program.
-The government handed out $521 billion through the paycheque protection program, a crucial piece of the government's $2 trillion rescue package.
+The government handed out $521 billion through the Paycheck Protection Program, a crucial piece of the government's $2 trillion rescue package.
 The loans can be forgiven if the businesses mostly use the money to continue paying their workers.
+The program initially was set to expire June 30 but was extended last week to Aug.
+8.

 The recipients employed 51 million people before the pandemic began, Treasury Secretary Steven Mnuchin said, or about 85% of all workers at companies with fewer than 500 employees.
 Not all of those jobs were saved.
 The government won't know how many were until companies apply to have the loans forgiven, a process that is just beginning.